-Below is a checklist to use when visiting your aging parents (or relatives) during the holiday season.
-This list can also be used by adult children who live close to their parents, but who may not spend time with them on a regular basis.
+Below is a checklist to use when visiting your aging parents or other older relatives.
+This list can also be used by adult children living near their parents.
 It’s an all-year-round checklist.

 Personal Care and Hygiene

 Are their clothes well-maintained or are there stains or tears?
 Are they wearing the same clothes several days in a row?
 Do their clothes fit properly?

 Has there been any unusual weight loss or gain?

 Are they eating healthy meals or have their eating habits changed?